chrisssch/Udacity_Data_Scientist_Nanodegree/README.md

 The data used in this project is real-life data provided by a partner of Udacity.
 As this data is confidential, I had to anonymize it.
 Among other things, all references to the company and all column names were removed.
 Without this context, the content of the data is meaningless.

-## Deep Learning: Image Classifier
+## Deep Learning: Image Classifier Application

 *Originally uploaded in December 2018*